thunderbird89/esf/galaxy.md

 Earth and the Sol system happens to lie in a "border zone" of sorts between the Xenari and Ryzak spheres of influence, and is of interest to both parties for reasons not currently known to the Federation.

+Interestingly, humans are the only race that possesses an evolved flight-or-fight response.
+No other race, not even the Ryzak, have a biological system equivalent to the human adrenal response, although most militaries use injectable stimulants that can temporarily mimic such an effect, although these systems rely on external injectors.

 ### The Xenari
 Here’s a detailed description of the **Xenari**, focusing on their **physiology** and **biological traits** based on your initial concept: